Scheduling Meetings

 7. Address the invitation to .

-To run a poll, you will need to tell people where the meeting will be held, as this affects what schedule works for them.
+First, you need to figure out where the meeting will be held, because the meeting location can affect the availability of participants.
 At this point, deciding on an approximate location is sufficient.
 Typically: either in person at ESAT, in person at WTK C300, or online/Teams.
 Take note of the following:

 • I am not at ESAT or C300 every day.
 If you wish to meet in person (instead of online), ask me what days I’m there.